palvisha13/ShopifyDataSciChallenge/index.md

 ### Question 1

 a.
-The AOV calculated in the question is $3145.13.
+The AOV amount provided in the question is $3145.13.
 The AOV is calculated by taking the total revenue and dividing by the total number of orders.
-The reason that this provided AOV calculation is much higher than the expected cost of shoes is because it is not the _average cost of shoes_, but rather the _average cost of orders_.
-It does not account for the total number of shoes purchased.
-Instead, it
+The reason that this  AOV calculation is much higher than the expected cost of shoes is because it is  the _average cost of orders_, not the  _average cost of shoes_.
+The AOV does not account for the total number of shoes purchased.
+Instead, it only considers the total cost of orders, divided by the total number of orders (5000 orders).
+Given that the highest order total is $704 000 (definitely closer to being the price of a house than a shoe), the AOV is highly skewed due to this data point, making it much greater than the general cost of shoes.

 ```markdown
 Syntax highlighted code block